Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 The FBI’s COINTELPRO program had deliberately inflamed tensions between the two groups — via forged cartoons and letters.
 (R)

 But COINTELPRO didn’t pull the trigger.
-US Organization members did.
+US Organization members affiliated with Karenga did.

 The Torture Conviction